Blighty (film)

+Michael Balcon wrote "Though the story was simple, it touched on patterns of behaviour at the time: the attitude to the war, the realisation that the outbreak of the First World War was the end of an era, and more, perhaps most, important, it suggested the breaking down of class barriers, a process which has been continued very slowly from that time".

 Plot

-With the outbreak of World War I, Sir Francis and Lady Villiers (Annesley Healey and Ellaline Terriss) and daughter Ann (Lillian Hall-Davis) watch son of the household Robin (Godfrey Winn) and family chauffeur David Marshall (Jameson Thomas) go off to fight.
+With the outbreak of World War I, Sir Francis and Lady Villiers and daughter Ann watch son of the household Robin and family chauffeur David Marshall go off to fight.
 David does well in the army and is quickly promoted through the ranks, while Robin falls in love with and marries a local girl.
 Robin is killed in action on the Western Front, leaving his bride a young widow with a baby.

 When David returns periodically to England on leave, he and Ann fall in love.
-Meanwhile Robin's wife (Nadia Sibirskaïa) finds her way as a refugee to England to seek out the Villiers and introduce them to their grandchild.
+Meanwhile Robin's wife finds her way as a refugee to England to seek out the Villiers and introduce them to their grandchild.
 Following the declaration of the Armistice with Germany, the romance between David and Ann has to conquer entrenched class-based attitudes, while Robin's wife at first feels overwhelmed and out-of-place in the Villiers household.
 Problems are eventually overcome, and the Villiers' welcome David and their daughter-in-law and grandchild into the family.